Skip to main content

 Pork (Chops, Roasts, Tenderloin)Medium145°FSlightly pink OK (updated USDA guidance)

-Poultry (Chicken, Turkey, Duck)Fully Cooked165°FCRITICAL: Breast and thigh
+Poultry (Chicken, Turkey, Duck)Fully Cooked165°FCRITICAL: Breast and thigh (wings need extra time)

 Ground PoultryFully Cooked165°FCRITICAL: No exceptions